30 YEARS IN BUSINESS IS ENOUGH TIME TO GENERATE A STORY. HERE'S OURS.

 Dr Jill Stansbury mentored many students and novice herbalists in the clinic and in the Battle Ground apothecary.
 She continued to teach natural products chemistry and research herbal medicine around the world.

-Our apprentices learned how Dr Stansbury made her alternative medicines, obtained her goods, ran her alternative medicine apothecary, and other skills unique to the BG apothecary biz.
+Our apprentices learned how Dr Stansbury made her medicines, obtained her goods, ran her alternative medicine apothecary, and other skills unique to the BG apothecary biz.

 Dr Jill Stansbury was awarded an ethnobotany research grant and traveled to South America frequently, plus taught at 6-10 conferences per year, adding up to being away from Battle Ground over half of the year for a decade.